Number of School Days Lost Due to Diarrhoeal Diseases

 A2: .... days

-Calculate the indicator's value by summing up the total number of "lost days" for all children and divide it by the number of surveyed children (exclude those where does not remember answer was provided).
+Calculate the indicator's value by summing up the total number of "lost days" for all children and divide it by the number of surveyed children (exclude those who did not remember).

 1) The longer the recall period you use, the more "days lost" you will record; however, the accuracy of such responses will be low (as people simply do not remember exactly).
 On the other hand, short recall periods will give you more accurate responses; however, in order to generate a representative sample, you will need to interview a very large number of respondents.
 The proposed 30 days recall period is a trade-off between these two options, reflecting the realistic possibilities of the project surveys while aiming for sufficient accuracy.